-We found 9 family medicine practitioners who accept Medicare near Batavia, NY.
+We found 12 family medicine practitioners who accept Medicare near Batavia, NY.

-Dr. Anna Lamb specializes in family medicine.
-In addition to English, she speaks Spanish.
-Dr. Lamb attended medical school at A.T.
+Dr. Anna Lamb specializes in family medicine and practices in Batavia, NY.
+Patients gave her an average rating of 2.5 stars out of 5.
+Dr. Lamb accepts Medicare insurance.
+She attended medical school at A.T.
 Still University, Kirksville College of Osteopathic Medicine.
-She honors Medicaid and Medicare insurance.
+She has an open panel.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.